csound-plugins/csound-plugins/README.md

 | windows  | 7              | `C:\\Users\\$USERNAME\\AppData\\Local\\csound\\7.0\\plugins64` |
 | macos    | 6              | `$HOME/Library/csound/6.0/plugins64`                           |
 | macos    | 7              | `$HOME/Library/csound/7.0/plugins64`                           |

+## Note for Mac Users

+You will probably have to overcome Apple's security mechanism to use the plugins.
+Right-click on each plugin and choose "Open with Terminal".
+Confirm "Open" in the dialog panel.

 ----------------